 Bnai Mitzvah Schedule

-- Meets weekly on Sunday evenings in the Fall semester.
+- Meets weekly on Sunday or Tuesday evenings in the Fall and Spring semester

 - Once/week private tutoring as needed

 At The Open Temple, each bar and bat mitzvah is an opportunity for our community to renew our Jewish Journeys and renew our vision through the lens of our bar or bat mitzvah – the newest innovation of Jew.
 Read what David Suissa wrote about an Open Temple Bar Mitzvah at the Museum of the Holocaust.

 Classes are now in formation for Fall 2018/5779 incoming Bar and Bat Mitzvah programs.
 For further inquiry and to sign up:

 Our suggested donation for Torah school is tax deductible.
 Open Temple believes that participation in Creative Torah Academy is for the whole family and requires that families become Open Temple co-creators before beginning Creative Torah Academy.
 If our suggested membership rates aren’t affordable for your family, please contact us and we will work something out.

 Family Shabbat (6 and under): $36/family per session